jaya-vaidya/Projects/Software Project Management/Readme.md

                                                               Project Scope

 ●	360- degree profile view: Using MongoDB, we can add a new feature to our application that provides a complete view of the patient’s profile, aggregating patient’s medical bills, prescriptions, lab test results and other relevant history.
-It can serve more patients in less time.
+It can serve more patients in less time. <br />

 ●	Virtual appointment: This will allow patients to have an appointment with a doctor online from anywhere, as per their convenience.
-Also allow patients to save the appointment for future reference.
+Also allow patients to save the appointment for future reference. <br />

 ●	Connecting Pharmacy: Allows patients to send the prescription along with their personal details to get the prescribed medicines home delivered.
-MongoDB will help to store and keep track of all the prescriptions sent and received along with the patient, doctor and pharmacy details.
+MongoDB will help to store and keep track of all the prescriptions sent and received along with the patient, doctor and pharmacy details. <br />

                                                              Business Values

-●	Hassle free delivery of medicines at home
+●	Hassle free delivery of medicines at home <br />
-●	Increased revenue due to virtual appointments
+●	Increased revenue due to virtual appointments <br />
-●	Increased profits in terms of medicine sales from pharmacies ●	Reduce the potential for malpractice and improve healthcare
+●	Increased profits in terms of medicine sales from pharmacies <br />
+●	Reduce the potential for malpractice and improve healthcare <br />